 For the rehabilitation of existing garages and accessory structures, follow the same guidelines throughout this as you would for the rehabilitation of a residential structure.
-The guidelines in this section are specifically targeted towards the addition or reconstruction of accessory structures on historic properties.
-It will also be useful to consult the Setting guidelines of this Plan to determine the placement, dimensions, and massing of such structures on lots with existing historic buildings.
+The guidelines in this are specifically targeted towards the addition or reconstruction of accessory structures on historic properties.
+It will also be useful to consult the Setting guidelines of this to determine the placement, dimensions, and massing of such structures on lots with existing historic buildings.

 - 1. New accessory structures and garages should be similar in character to those which historically existed in the area. - 2.
-Street-visible garages and accessory structures should retain the appearance of their original intended use. - 3.
-Basic rectangular roof forms, such as hipped or gabled roofs, are appropriate for most garages. - 4.
-New garages or accessory structures should be designed not to compete visually with the historic residence. - 5.
+Basic rectangular roof forms, such as hipped or gabled roofs, are appropriate for most garages. - 3.
+New garages or accessory structures should be designed not to compete visually with the historic residence. - 4.
+Detached garages are preferred.
+Attached garages, when found to be appropriate should be located to the rear of the house unless the HPOZ consists of homes that have a preponderance of street-facing garages. - 5.
 New garages should be located behind the line of the rear wall of the house whenever possible. - 6.
-New accessory structures, such as greenhouses, porches or gazebos should not take up more than 50% of the available back yard area. - 7.
-Double-bay garage doors on most South Carthay properties are appropriate. - 8.
-Accessory structures should always be diminutive in height width and area in comparison to the existing primary structure.
+New accessory structures, such as greenhouses or gazebos, should not take up more than 50% of the back yard area. - 7.
+New accessory structures, such as greenhouses, porches or gazebos should not take up more than 50% of the available back yard area. - 8.
+Single-bay garage doors are more appropriate than double-bay garage doors on most historic properties.

-Many historic neighborhoods were built with accessory living quarters over garages- Attention should be paid to the historic precident on your street
+Many historic neighborhoods were built with accessory living quarters over garages.
+Attention should be paid to the historic precident on your street.

-This in-fill accessory structure is diminutive to its primary structure."
+This in-fill accessory structure is diminutive to its primary structure.

-In many cases second stories can more gracefully be accommodated as attics than full second stories."
+In many cases second stories can more gracefully be accommodated as attics than full second stores".